polywrap/python-client/README.md

 ## Poetry

 - We will be using [Poetry](https://python-poetry.org) for building and testing our packages.
- Each of the package folders consists the `pyproject.toml` file and the `poetry.lock` file.
+ Each of the package folders consists of the `pyproject.toml` file and the `poetry.lock` file.
 In `pyproject.toml` file, one can find out all the project dependencies and configs related to the package.
 These files will be utilized by Poetry to install correct dependencies, build, lint and test the package.

 - For example, we can **install** deps, **build** and **test** the `polywrap-msgpack` package using Poetry.